Constraining Black Hole Horizon Properties Through Long-Duration Gravitational Wave Observations: Introduction

 In this work, we reproduce the analysis of GW150914, extend it to additional events, and explore how factors such as SNR and time-window selection influence the strength of the inferred bounds.
-To further strengthen the conclusions, we combine posterior samples from multiple events, constructing a joint posterior that yields a substantially improved upper bound on $\epsilon$, $\log _{10} \epsilon$ = -27.12, when including all events from observing runs O1 through O4a.
-Excluding the O4a events yields a slightly weaker bound of $\log _{10} \epsilon$ = -26.40, demonstrating the statistical power of population-level inference.
+To further strengthen the conclusions, we combine posterior samples from multiple events, constructing a joint posterior that yields a substantially improved upper bound on $\epsilon$, $\log _{10} \epsilon$ = -38.64, when including all the most promising events from observing runs O1 through O4a and one from O4b.
+Excluding the O4 events yields a slightly weaker bound of $\log _{10} \epsilon$ = -36.2, demonstrating the statistical power of population-level inference.

 With the publication of the first GW event from the second part of the LVK's fourth observing run (O4b) \cite{LVK_GW250114,Abac2025}, and anticipating new high-SNR detections \cite{GW80}, even more precise tests of black hole structure are becoming possible \cite{Abac2025}.
 Notably, the event GW250114, with a network SNR of approximately 80 \cite{LVK_GW250114, Abac2025, GW80}, provides the strongest single-event constraint to date, yielding $\log_{10}\epsilon < \text{-}29.58$.
-This represents an improvement of more than six orders of magnitude over the original GW150914 result, pushing the sensitivity of near horizon tests to unprecedentedly low scales.
+This represents an improvement of almost six orders of magnitude over the original GW150914 result, pushing the sensitivity of near horizon tests to unprecedentedly low scales.